jonhadfield/acli/README.md

 Usage
 -----
-To see available services and commends, run:
+To see available services and commands, run:

     acli --help